email linkedin

 • The Pilot and Demonstration Programme promotes the testing and implementation of new technologies, solutions, and concepts.

-• The purpose of the programme SWEET – “SWiss Energy research for the Energy Transition” – is to accelerate innovations that are key to implementing Switzerland’s Energy Strategy 2050 and achieving the country’s climate targets.[12]
+• The purpose of the SWEET (“SWiss Energy research for the Energy Transition”) programme is to accelerate innovations that are key to implementing Switzerland’s Energy Strategy 2050 and achieving the country’s climate targets.[13]

 The overarching goals of all funded projects are to foster energy security, energy efficiency, decarbonization, and renewable energies.

-According to scenario ZERO Basis of the Swiss Energy Perspectives 2050+ until 2050 the transport sector should be operated without fossil fuel.
-That means a reduction from 200 petajoules (PJ) gasoline, diesel, and natural gas plus 7 PJ biofuels and 10.6 PJ electricity in 2021 to 71.9 PJ renewable fuels and 60.7 PJ electricity in 2050 (data without fuels for aviation).
-Figure 5 displays final energy demand.
+According to Scenario ZERO Basis (of the Swiss Energy Perspectives 2050+), after 2050, the transport sector should be operated without fossil fuel.
+That means a reduction from 196.8 petajoules (PJ) gasoline, diesel, and natural gas plus 6.9 PJ biofuels and 12.8 PJ electricity in 2022 to 71.9 PJ renewable fuels and 60.7 PJ electricity in 2050 (data without fuels for aviation, which totaled 59.9 PJ in 2022).
+Figure 6 displays final energy demand.

-Therefore, in the transport sector the priority is electrification of passenger cars and public transport and the use of non-fossil fuels for the rest.
-The projects mentioned below cover the production, storage, and distribution of the fuels as well as their highly efficient use in internal combustion engines and gas turbines and exhaust gas after-treatment.
-The combustion and engine-relevant properties of biogas, hydrogen (H2), dimethyl ether (DME), polyoxymethylene dimethyl ether (OME), and ammonia (NH3) are investigated.
+Therefore, in the transport sector, the priority is electrification of passenger cars, public transport, the municipal sector, and freight transport and the use of non-fossil fuels for the rest.
+The projects mentioned below cover the production, storage, and distribution of the fuels, as well as their highly efficient use in internal combustion engines and exhaust gas after-treatment.
+The combustion and engine-relevant properties of biogas, hydrogen (H2), methanol (MeOH), dimethyl ether (DME), and ammonia (NH3) are investigated.

 Sustainable Chemical Transport Fuels for Switzerland (2021–2024)[15]

-The role and perspectives of sustainable chemical transportation fuels within a net-zero Swiss energy system are evaluated.
-To this end, a techno-economic, environmental, and social life cycle assessment of a comprehensive portfolio of chemical fuels – including hydrogen, biogenic, sun-to-liquid, and power-to-gas/liquid fuels – will be conducted and integrated into a scenario-driven energy system analysis.
-Due to limited sustainable primary energy resources for such fuel production in Switzerland, the analysis will be performed on a global level to identify plausible sources and locations for fuel production and import pathways.
+This project investigates the role and perspectives of sustainable chemical transportation fuels within a net-zero Swiss energy system.
+It includes a techno-economic, environmental, and social life-cycle assessment of a comprehensive portfolio of chemical fuels — including hydrogen, biogenic, sun-to-liquid, and power-to-gas/liquid fuels.
+The results will be integrated into a scenario-driven energy system analysis.
+Because there are few sustainable primary energy resources for such fuel production in Switzerland, the analysis will be performed on a global level to identify plausible sources and locations for fuel production and import pathways.

-This project conducts an international exchange on the topic of e-fuels for transportation.
-Both the needs of the participating countries and their expertise will be gathered.
+This project comprises an international exchange on the topic of e-fuels for transportation.
+Researchers will identify both the needs of the participating countries and their expertise.
 The exchange should enable individual countries to fill the knowledge gaps of other countries with their expertise and, conversely, benefit from the expertise of other countries.
 One goal of this project for Switzerland is to gain knowledge about e-fuels through the exchange at both the national and international level.
-This will enable Switzerland to get a picture of the state of development of e-fuels on a global level and to deduce which research gaps still exist.
-The content of this project is a compilation of previous findings from Switzerland and the coordination of the international exchange of information.
+This will enable Switzerland to get a picture of the state of development of e-fuels on a global level and identify research gaps.
+The products of this project are a compilation of previous findings from Switzerland and coordination of the international exchange of information.
 The project contributes to IEA AMF Task 64.

 N2O Exhaust Gas Treatment in Ammonia Engines (2022–2025)[22]

-NH3 is considered a promising fuel for large engines and, in particular, for international shipping applications, as no CO2 is produced from its combustion.
+NH3 is considered a promising fuel for large engines and, in particular, for international shipping applications because no CO2 is produced from its combustion.
 However, high concentrations of the pollutants NOx, NH3, and N2O can be released.
 This project aims to develop recommendations for exhaust after-treatment systems that reduce pollutant emissions from NH3-fueled engines.
-Catalytic experiments will be performed in a wide range of concentrations of pollutants and other feed components (O2, H2O, etc.) as well as temperature in order to provide recommendations for after-treatment setups and catalyst compositions depending on these operating conditions.
-The project will include a general screening of suitable catalysts, but currently Fe-exchanged zeolites seem most promising to remove N2O and NOx from exhaust gases with the help of NH3.
+Catalytic experiments will be performed in a wide range of pollutant concentrations and other feed components (e.g., O2, H2O) as well as temperatures in order to provide recommendations for after-treatment setups and catalyst compositions depending on these operating conditions.
+The project will include a general screening of suitable catalysts, but currently Fe-exchanged zeolites seem most promising to remove N2O and NOx from exhaust gases with the help of NH3”.

 Outlook

-For the remaining transport systems powered by combustion engines (like long-distance transport, marine transport, and different off-road applications), research institutes and industry are looking for the most suitable solutions.
-The focus is especially on H2, but also on NH3, methanol, and DME.
-The challenge is that it is not clear which of these fuels are best suited and will become established.
-Collaboration between research and development of renewable fuels and the use in combustion systems is important.
+For the remaining transport systems powered by combustion engines (still part of long-distance transport, maritime transport, various off-road applications, and combined heat and power), research institutes and industry are looking for the most suitable solutions using renewable fuels.
+The focus here is primarily on H2, but also on NH3, methanol, and DME.
+The challenge is that it is not clear which of these fuels is the most suitable and will prevail.

 Major changes

-In 2022 the Swiss parliament passed a new Act on Climate Protection Goals, Innovation and Strengthening Energy Security that will be subject to a referendum in 2023.
+In June 2023, the Swiss public voted in favour of the new Act on Climate Protection Goals, Innovation and Strengthening Energy Security.

-Sales of biofuels dropped slightly and remain at a very low level (3.3%), compared to the consumption of diesel and gasoline.
+Sales of biofuels dropped slightly and remain at a very low level (3.3%) compared with the consumption of diesel and gasoline.

 Benefits of participation in AMF